Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 Tracker condition:
  * ``@tracker.name`` either with ``= 'release'`` or ``IN('release', 'sprint')``, get all trackers with corresponding short name.

-You must provide 1 or 2 condition of different kind.
-If only the project condition is provided then it gets all trackers from corresponding projects.
-If only the tracker condition is provided, then match the trackers from current project.
-It means that in a personal dashboard you must provide the project condition.
+There cannot be multiple conditions on  ``@project``.
+For example, the following query will be rejected: ``FROM @project.category = 'Type::Helpdesk' AND @project.name = 'foo'``).
+Similarly, there cannot be multiple conditions on ``@tracker``.
+For example, the following query will be rejected: ``FROM @tracker.name = 'sla' AND @tracker.name = 'request'``.
+If only the project condition is given, then it gets all trackers from corresponding projects (for example: ``FROM @project.name = 'foo'``).
+If only the tracker condition is provided, then it matches the trackers from the current project (for example: ``FROM @tracker.name = 'sla'``).
+It means that in a personal dashboard, the project condition is mandatory.

 To provide both conditions, you can use ``AND`` between them.
 There is no restriction for the order of the conditions.
+For example: ``FROM @project.category = 'Type::Helpdesk' AND @tracker.name = 'request'``

 ``ORDER BY``
 ''''''''''''